georgios-stats/Bayesian_Statistics_Michaelmas_2021/README.md

 2. You can use 'git' (<https://git-scm.com/>).

-    E.g., assume you wish to download the sub-folder 'ComputerPractical':
+    E.g., assume you wish to download the sub-folder 'Computer_practical':

     -   run in the terminal the following: